-The NRC is a party to nonexpenditure transfers of funds with the USAID as a receiving entity.
-These transfers are for the international development of nuclear safety and regulatory authorities in Russia, Ukraine, Kazakhstan, Georgia, and Armenia for the startup, operation, shutdown, and decommissioning of Sovietdesigned nuclear power plants; the safe and secure use of radioactive materials; and the accounting for and protection of nuclear materials.
+The NRC is a party to nonexpenditure transfers of funds, as a receiving entity, with the USAID.
+These transfers are for the international development of nuclear safety and regulatory authorities in Russia, Ukraine, Kazakhstan, Georgia, and Armenia for the startup, operation, shutdown, and decommissioning of Soviet-designed nuclear power plants; the safe and secure use of radioactive materials; and the accounting for and protection of nuclear materials.
 Transfers are legal delegations by one agency of its authority to obligate budget authority and outlay funds to another agency.